EverledgerIO/js-toolchain/README.md

 	- `EXTERNAL_PORT`- the port it should listen on.
 	- `WEBPACK_CONFIG_FILE`- path to configuration file to load for Webpack, relative to your project folder.
 - `postcss-config`: Standard configuration for CSS compilation used in projects.
 This config ideally *does not* change from project to project- we will add support for other CSS preprocessors as needed such that our build system can basically digest anything we throw at it.
+- `webpack`: Contains composable helper functions for generating webpack configuration objects.
+See the main `webpack-config-helpers.js` file for the available imports.
+- `babel`: Contains composable helper functions for generating Babel configuration objects.
+Not usually used directly (though this may be a thing in future)- imported by the `webpack` helpers in order to build the `babel-loader`'s `query` object.

+### Internal use

+- The `helpers` folder contains some higher-order functional helpers used in various parts of the framework.
+These probably shouldn't be used outside of this module.

+## Usage & examples

+For more examples and expected usage of these helpers, see the `boilerplate-frontend` repository.